martkist/martkist/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package syscoind/syscoin-qt for Debian-based Linux systems.
-If you compile syscoind/syscoin-qt yourself, there are some useful files here.
+This directory contains files used to package martkistd/martkist-qt for Debian-based Linux systems.
+If you compile martkistd/martkist-qt yourself, there are some useful files here.

-## syscoin: URI support ##
+## martkist: URI support ##

-syscoin-qt.desktop  (Gnome / Open Desktop)
+martkist-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install syscoin-qt.desktop
+	sudo desktop-file-install martkist-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your syscoin-qt binary to `/usr/bin` and the `../../share/pixmaps/syscoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your martkist-qt binary to `/usr/bin` and the `../../share/pixmaps/martkist128.png` to `/usr/share/pixmaps`

-syscoin-qt.protocol (KDE)
+martkist-qt.protocol (KDE)